 I have been on a chickpea recipe craze lately.
 I love them pureed in hummus, dropped in soups, stews, toasted, roasted and simmered.
 They are fantastic cold in salads.
 They just fill a need and are nutritionally very good for you.

-I wanted to do my take on a traditional Chana Masala as the base, which has chickpeas and tomatoes simmered with a mixture of garlic, ginger, onions, and Serrano chiles plus traditional Indian spices.
+I wanted to do my take on a traditional Chana Masala (Chickpea Masala), which has chickpeas and tomatoes simmered with a mixture of garlic, ginger, onions, and Serrano chiles plus traditional Indian spices.
 A sour component like a sweet-tart pomegranate molasses is usually added as well, or amchur (powdered under-ripe green mangos).
 I didn’t have any pomegranate molasses on hand, but I did have some amchur powder and sprinkled that in the mix.
-I made the addition of chicken to make this a one dish meal.
-A quick rough chop of cilantro on top to garnish with lemon wedges to squeeze all over and we were good to go.
+You could just as easily substitute the amchur with lemon juice if you don’t have or can’t find it.

 The trick in making this authentic in flavor is taking the time to hunt down and find the correct spices.
 I go to a local Indian spice market here in San Diego, but I am sure you could order any online, too.
 I’m also a big fan of toasting the spices prior to grinding, it brings out the natural essential oils and adds another dimension in flavor.
 In a lot of Indian cooking the spices are also toasted in hot oil.
 I usually purchase the spices in small quantities and store them in airtight containers.
 Doing these little things will definitely take your basic cooking skills to the next level and you will see and taste the difference, trust me.